 - Mill Hill Chapel

 In 2018 we celebrated our 250th Anniversary.
 We marked this milestone with a programme of exhibitions, displays, talks, performances and writing throughout the year.
 We opened up our collections so that Members and non members alike could come into contact with our treasure trove of literary gems and develop an understanding and appreciation as to how the Library is not just a part of the history of Leeds but also has a role to play in its future.

 We worked with a number of arts, heritage and cultural organisations on different aspects of the programme along with writers, poets and performers.
 Our aim was to highlight its collections and reveal its unique spirit like never before.

 Particular highlights were our first ever academic conference, a celebration dinner, a special exhibition, an anniversary book and a rich and varied events programme.

-Much of the work associated with our projects would not have been possible without the support and funding from a number of funding bodies and grant giving trusts including the Arts Council, HLF, Leeds Inspired and The Bramall Trust.
+Much of the work associated with our projects would not have been possible without the support from a number of funding bodies and grant giving trusts including the Arts Council, HLF, Leeds Inspired and The Bramall Trust.